 The best leaders:

-Are students, not know it alls.
-They are in groups to learn themselves not try to convince students they know everything.
+Are students, not know-it-alls.
+They are in groups to learn themselves, not to try to convince students they know everything.
 When they are leading a Bible study they are open to learning and are on a journey with students.
 Groups that grow together, stay together.

 Don’t have a “perfect” Instagram life.
 What I mean by this is for most people, they post the “highlights” of their life making it all good and no bad.
 The best leaders let students in on their dirt too.
-They are real, open and authentic with their life and faith because when leaders are, students will start to be real, open and authentic with their lives too.
+They are real, open and authentic with their life and faith.
+When leaders are, students will start to be real, open and authentic with their lives too.

 Listen well.
 We always think that we need to say the right thing when in reality, students want someone who will just and listen and be present with them.
 Does this mean we don’t say anything at all?
-No. It just means we be a place were students know they will be heard.
+No. It just means we are a place where students know they will be heard.
 The best leaders are the ones who listen intentionally.